Hzxon/OpenClaw2026_duoBolang_tenderMania/README.md

 - archived a strategy/policy contract (no software deliverables)
 - archived a job posting that surfaced through the procurement feed
 - pursued two real software-development tenders
-- explicitly flagged Indonesia-vs-Uganda geography risk in its drafts

 ---